telefonicaid/fiware-cygnus/README.md

 # sink of the same type and sharing the channel in order to improve the performance (this is like having
 # multi-threading).
 cygnusagent.sources = http-source
-cygnusagent.sinks = hdfs-sink mysql-sink ckan-sink mongo-sink
-cygnusagent.channels = hdfs-channel mysql-channel ckan-channel mongo-channel
+cygnusagent.sinks = hdfs-sink mysql-sink ckan-sink mongo-sink sth-sink cygnusagent.channels = hdfs-channel mysql-channel ckan-channel mongo-channel sth-channel

 #=============================================
 # source configuration